yuantiku/YTKResourceCache-Android/README.md

 }

 interface CacheResourceReader {
-    fun getStream(url: String): InputStream?
+    fun getStream(url: String?): InputStream?
 }

 interface CacheResourceWriter{
-    fun getStream(url: String): OutputStream?
+    fun getStream(url: String?): OutputStream?
 }
 ```

+`FileCacheStorage`  use `DefaultCacheResourceReader`  for reading cache and `FileResourceWriter`  for writing cache.
 The `DefaultCacheResourceReader` first looks up in the assets directory, then in the local cache directory, by a specific mapping rule that maps remote urls to local file paths.
+The `FileResourceWriter` use disk file to store cache so make sure your application has `WRITE_EXTERNAL_STORAGE` permission.